omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 This message indicates how to withdraw money from a channel, by broadcasting a `Cna`, which is the latest commitment transaction in this channel.
 It comprises the following steps:

 1. Allice raises a request, to withdraw her money in P2SH, with her proof of her balance.
-2. Alice waits OLND to approval:
+2. Alice waits OBD to approval:
 2.1 if they are correct, Alice raises a transaction paying from S2SH to Alice's omni address.
-2.2 if they are wrong/incorrect, OLND rejects the request and notify Bob.
+2.2 if they are wrong/incorrect, OBD rejects the request and notify Bob.

 1. type: -38 (close_channel)
 2. data: